Non-Fermi liquid induced by Bose metal with protected subsystem symmetries

 where $\phi$ is the phase field of the bosons, $\Psi$ and $\mathcal{H}$ are the fermion fields and their Hamiltonian introduced earlier.
 The tree-level scaling dimensions of fields and parameters are $[\Psi]=d/2$, $[\phi]=(d-z)/2$, $[A_{i}]=[u]=z-2$.
 In particular, the scaling dimension of $g$ is $[g]=(3z-d-4)/2$.
 Hence, for $d=2$ and $z=2$, this interaction is marginal, $[g]=0$.
 Before going further, we introduce the dimensionless parameters, $\alpha_{g}\equiv g^{2}/\pi^{2}u^{3}$, and $a_{i}=A_{i}/u$ where $i=0,x,z$.
 Below, we use the fermion and boson propagators given by $G(i\omega_{n},\mathbf{k})=(-i\omega_{n}\sigma_{0}+\mathcal{H})^{-1}$ and $D(i\omega_{n},\mathbf{q})=(\omega_{n}^{2}+u^{2}q_{x}^{2}q_{y}^{2})^{-1}$, respectively.

 We first consider the model with $A_{0} \not=0$, but all other $A_x, A_z = 0$.
 The one-loop boson self-energy is

 where $\Lambda$ is the UV cutoff.
-The integration over $\Omega_{m}$ gives $\Pi=0$.
-Therefore, the bosonic action is not renormalized.
+In our setup, since the quasiparticle poles of the fermions are in the same half-plane, the dynamics of the bosons do not get renormalized for small $\alpha_{g}$ and small external momenta; in this regime, perturbative calculations are valid.
+Hence, in the low-energy limit, the dynamics of the boson are not changed and the bosonic part of the action is the same as the original Bose metal.
 The one-loop fermion self-energy is given by

 where $\int_{\Lambda}=\int_{\Lambda}\frac{d^{2}p}{(2\pi)^{2}}\int_{-u\Lambda^{2}}^{u\Lambda^{2}}\frac{d\Omega_{m}}{2\pi}$.
-When $|\omega_{n}|/u\Lambda^{2}\ll1$, after analytic continuation, $i\omega_{n}\rightarrow\omega+i\eta$, Eq.~\ref{eq:orig_patch} leads to the following fermion self-energy in real frequency.
+When $|\omega_{n}|/u\Lambda^{2}\ll1$, after analytic continuation, $i\omega_{n}\rightarrow\omega+i\eta$, Eq.~\ref{eq:orig_area} leads to the following fermion self-energy in real frequency.

-where $C_{i}$'s are constants depending on $a_{0}$.
+where $C_{i}$'s are constants depending on $a_{0}$, and we assume $\omega>0$ for simplicity.
 The logarithmic correction encourages the renormalization group analysis, which we present below.

 \emph{Renormalization group analysis--} Based on the above observation, we perform the momentum-shell renormalization group analysis for the full model Hamiltonian.
-The renormalization of the boson self-energy at the one-loop level is given by
+The renormalization of the boson self-energy $\delta\Pi$ at the one-loop level can be shown to vanish, $\delta\Pi=0$, when $A_{0}>\text{max}(A_{1},A_{3})$.
+Thus the bosonic action is not renormalized, just like the previous example with $A_0 \not = 0$ and $A_x, A_z = 0$.